alexm307/EmergencySimulator/ui/ui/README.md

 The UI module is designed to provide real-time visibility on emergencies and available resources, and it guides the user through dispatch decisions.
 A combination of automated data updates and manual user interactions creates a hybrid system for managing resources and emergencies.

 ## 2. Architecture and Components
-Map Display
-Technologies: React Leaflet, OpenStreetMap tiles.
+Map Displa Technologies: React Leaflet, OpenStreetMap tiles.

-Functionality:
+### Functionality:

 Displays an interactive map with markers.